DarthSim/shorty/README.md

 Tiny url shortener

 ## Installation
-You will need Go and [Gom](https://github.com/mattn/gom) to build the project.
+You will need Go and [Gom](https://github.com/mattn/gom) to build the project and PostgreSQL to make Shorty fly.

 ```bash
 make